fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    cd .\AdventureWorks.Migrate\
    ```

-4. Using the same terminal, build the .NET console application project:
+7. At the command prompt, enter the following command, and then select Enter to build the .NET console application:

    CodeCopy